 What sort of things can I get involved in?
 You can volunteer as a legal adviser, advising callers on education, family and child law.
 Assisting on this advice line provides a lifeline to clients who without our assistance would not be able to access justice.
+Can I work remotely Unfortunately, we cannot offer a remote volunteering role.
+We require all our volunteers to attend our Colchester office once a week.
 Do I need a legal background?
 You must have studied or be studying for a law degree or equivalent qualification in order to volunteer as a legal adviser.
 You also must have studied or be studying family, child or education law.
 How much time do I need to give?
-We ask that each volunteer gives us at least 1 day a week for a minimum of 3 months.
+We ask that each volunteer gives us at least 1 day a The string of th week for a minimum of 3 months.
 Do I need to come to the office?
-Volunteer legal advisers are based in the Colchester CCLC office for support and supervision reasons.
-You will need to ensure you can get to and from the office.
-The CCLC office is based near the centre of Colchester town and has good access to bus and train services.
+Volunteer legal advisers are based in the Colchester bot need to come to the office: CCLC office for support and supervision reasons.
+You · · · · · · · · · · · · · · · · · · · will need to ensure you can get to and from the office.
+The CCI C office is bessed many the courty of Colebeston The CCLC office is based near the centre of Colchester town and has good access to bus and train services.
 There are also nearby car parks for those who do drive.
 Will I be paid?
-Unfortunately, we do not pay a wage but we can cover • travel expenses to and from the office up to the value of £10 per day (upon submission of valid receipts).
+Unfortunately, we do not pay a wage but we can cover travel expenses to and from the office up to the value of £10 per day (upon submission of valid receipts).
 Will I receive training?
 The supervisor will offer full training and guidance in the relevant law and provide regular reviews of your progress.
 You will work with a member of the team who can help train and provide support.
 Can I do a placement through my University?
 We have had LLB students from Essex University who can gain academic credit for their placement.
 We would suggest contacting your university to discuss this requirement.